freedmand/collabowrite/README.md

 # Introducing Collabowrite
 Collabowrite is a collaborative writing website to crowdsource book creation.
 Let's write a book together.

+*UPDATE:* The experiment has gone live.
+Users can now post and vote on pages.

 Live site: [collabowrite.io](http://www.collabowrite.io/)

 ## How it works